JannatinNaimXIII/interactive-cares-dsa/Live Classes/01 - JavaScript & Variables/README.md

 const x; // ERROR
 ```

-`undefined` is a JavaScript is a special value that defines the *absence* of a value.
+`undefined` is a JavaScript is a special value that defines the *absence* of a
+value.

 - [Variable (computer science) - Wikipedia](https://en.wikipedia.org/wiki/Variable_(computer_science))
 - [JavaScript undefined Property (w3schools.com)](https://www.w3schools.com/jsref/jsref_undefined.asp)

 ###### Variables in Memory

 Variables are stored in memory.
-Memory can be seen as a list of slots that can contain a binary value.
-Numbers are
+Memory can be seen as a list of slots that can
-generally stored using *4 bytes* i.e. *32 bits* for integer values.
-These 32 bits can be used to represent a binary
+contain a binary value.
+Numbers are generally stored using *4 bytes* i.e. *32
+bits* for integer values.
+These 32 bits can be used to represent a binary value
-value of 32 digits which is a combination of `4,294,967,295` values in decimal.
-Different *data types* take up different
+of 32 digits which is a combination of `4,294,967,295` values in decimal.
-amount of space in memory to represent themselves.
+Different *data types* take up different amount of space in memory to represent
+themselves.

-In JavaScript, values can be either of a *primitive* type or of a *reference* type.
-Primitive values are directly
+In JavaScript, values can be either of a *primitive* type or of a *reference*
-accessed by the program.
-These values are stored as is on the memory.
+type.
+Primitive values are directly accessed by the program.
+These values are
+stored as is on the memory.
 Reference type values are stored across a memory
 range and only their *pointer* are referenced by the program.

 - [Primitive vs Reference Data Types in JavaScript (freecodecamp.org)](https://www.freecodecamp.org/news/primitive-vs-reference-data-types-in-javascript/)

 ###### Constant Variable Declaration

-T: A variable defined with `const` will only prevent its *reference* from being re-assigned but not the value of the
+A variable defined with `const` will only prevent its *reference* from being
-reference that it contains i.e. an array that is declared with `const` is not *immutable*.
-The values of the array can
+re-assigned but not the value of the reference that it contains i.e. an array
+that is declared with `const` is not *immutable*.
+The values of the array can be
-be freely *mutated* (changed) without updating the variable reference.
+freely *mutated* (changed) without updating the variable reference.

 - [JavaScript const (w3schools.com)](https://www.w3schools.com/JS/js_const.asp)